kavyabuvarma/fwt2delimited/README.md

 2. Add more validation checks of specification file
 3. Support additional interfaces apart from file
 4. Refactor the test suite

+#### Gotcha
+The generated FWT file displays some characters in a skewed manner due to the difference in encoding - FWT file would be in "windows-1252" format.
+Check the generated delimited file, which would be in "utf-8" format, to validate the results.